SouthernMethodistUniversity/styleguide/sections/review.md

 # REVIEW Process

 define Structure
-Creations of these workshops is collabertive and review is an iterative process.
+Creations of these workshops is collaborative and review is an iterative process.
 ADD review section (also in pedagogy, review as a whole, review as lesson also as institute)

 [<<< Previous](style_guide.md) | [Next >>>](contributing.md)